AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.6/ex4.md

 ![Kafka](./images/kc12.png)

-Click the first request, **GET Available Kafka Connect connectors** to open it again and click the blue **Send** button again. you'll now see that a Kafka Connect connector is created.
+Click the first request, **GET Available Kafka Connect connectors** to open it again and click the blue **Send** button again. you'll now see that a Kafka Connect connector exists.

 ![Kafka](./images/kc13.png)